-- Continuing Education Classes are offered at the UNI-CUE every Monday through Thursday, providing easy access to university courses for credit.
+- Continuing Education Classes are offered at the UNI-CUE weekly; Monday through Thursday, during the academic year, providing easy access to university credit courses.
 Continuing Education courses continue to be expanded and offered during the fall and spring semesters at a time convenient for most nontraditional students.

-- The UNI-CUE Youth Academy is a four-week summer program for students preparing to enter middle school.
-The Academy is designed to: improve students’ academic skills and introduce them to other UNI-CUE programs and services.
+- The UNI-CUE Leadership Academy is a four-week summer program that helps 5th grade students transition to middle school.
+The Academy is designed to hone the skills of potential young leaders.
+Students participate in a range of classes, which include reading, writing, math and art.
 Students must be nominated by their 5th grade teachers as having great potential for leadership and academic achievement.

-- The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades 1-12.
-Currently, more than 70 students receiving free tutoring each semester.
-Tutors are upper-level undergraduate students from UNI who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
-The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks to a semester.
-Students must register for weekly tutoring through the course of a semester.
+- The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades K-12.
+Tutors are upper-level undergraduate students from UNI, and community voluteers, who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
+The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks during a semester.
+Students must register for weekly tutoring during the course of a semester.

-- OTHER UNI-CUE PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students in pursuing and continuing their educational goals and prepare for careers.
-UNI-CUE houses three federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) Program, and the Classic Upward Bound (CUB) Program, as well as the state-funded Iowa Math & Science Academy (IMSA).
-The following section includes a brief description of the each program's mission and the link to its program web site.
+- OTHER UNI-CUE PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students with pursuing and continuing their educational goals, and prepare for careers.
+UNI-CUE houses three federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) program, and the Classic Upward Bound (CUB) program.
+The following section includes a brief description of each program's mission and the link to its program web site.

-For additional information on UNI-CUE programs, please click on the links at the left side of this page or call 319-433-1220.
+For additional information on UNI-CUE programs, please click on the corresponding link below, or call 319-273-4772.

 Educational Opportunity Center (EOC)

 The Educational Opportunity Center is an academic counseling program, which promotes post-secondary education in communities with large populations of low-income, first-generation adults who are often unaware of educational and career opportunities.
-Professional career and education counselors assist eligible adults with selecting a post-secondary institution or training program suited to their interests.
-Counselors assist clients with the completion of admissions and financial aid applications, scholarship searches, and defaulted student loans, as well as provide academic development workshops (study skills, test taking, college writing, and basic reading and math skills) and academic advising.
+Professional career and educational counselors assist eligible adults with selecting a post-secondary institution or training program.
+Counselors assist clients with the completion of admissions and financial aid applications, scholarship searches, and defaulted student loans, as well as provide academic development workshops and academic advising.
 All services are free to eligible participants who are age 19 or older and do not have a 4-year degree.